Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/3-build-dictionary.md

 ![Jupyter notebook](media/airports-notebook.png)

-In this lesson, you will log into Azure Notebooks using your Microsoft account, create your first notebook, and apply some of the principles learned in previous lessons to crack open a CSV file containing information about more than 6,000 U.S. airports and create a dictionary that maps airport codes to cities and states.
+In this exercise, you will log into Azure Notebooks using your Microsoft account, create your first notebook, and apply some of the principles learned in previous lessons to crack open a CSV file containing information about more than 6,000 U.S. airports and create a dictionary that maps airport codes to cities and states.

 ## Create a notebook